jskoetsier/filterupdate/README.md

    - Use bgpq4 if the `--use-bgpq4` option is specified
 2. It parses the response to extract prefixes associated with the specified AS-SET
 3. It generates a Juniper-compatible prefix list configuration
-4. In test mode (`--test`), it outputs the configuration to stderr and exits
+4. In test mode (`--test`), it outputs the configuration and exits
 5. In normal mode, it connects to the specified Juniper device using Netmiko
 6. It loads and commits the configuration, replacing the existing prefix list
+7. In verbose mode (`--verbose`), it shows detailed debug information during execution

 ### Lightweight Version
 1. The tool can either: